An Overview of the Mediation Process in Georgia: A Court Registered Mediator and Lawyer ExplainsOctober 30, 2009

 At Breakfield & Associates, Attorneys, Georgia mediation lawyer John Breakfield welcomes anyone with any Personal Injury questions to Call or Email Us.
 Please remember that all mediation initial consultations are free of charge.

 About the author: John Breakfield is a court registered mediator and lawyer with Breakfield & Associates, Attorneys in Gainesville, Georgia (GA) and regularly mediates cases regarding small claims, car wrecks (personal injury), landlord tenant, collections, property disputes and all civil matters.
-The law office can assist clients, fellow lawyers, pro se parties and third parties with their mediation needs throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Gwinnett County (Buford, Sugar Hill, Lawrenceville, Duluth), Clarke County (Athens) Dawson County (Dawsonville), White County (Cleveland), Lumpkin County (Dahlonega), Habersham County (Demorest, Cornelia), Jackson County (Braselton, Jefferson) and all of North Georgia.
+The law office can assist clients, fellow lawyers, pro se parties and third parties with their mediation needs throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Jackson County (Jefferson, Braselton) White County (Helen, Cleveland), Lumpkin County (Dahlonega), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.

 This article should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
 Please consult with an attorney on your specific situation in order to determine an appropriate legal course of action.